ishanpqr/DMSC-Spring-2021/2021-05-16-Final-Project.md

 There are two things happening when the map of the dungeon is being created:

    -Rooms are generated with random walls.

    -There exists a path between the start and the end and all the coins lie on that path.

-### Generating Rooms
+### _Generating Rooms_

-Before going into how a map is created I am going to talk about what a room consists
+Before going into how a map is created we need to go into how each room in the map is created.

+A room consists of:

+   -**Walls**: This is done with 4 T/F variables corresponding to each side of a room.
+For example if the         North side variable is marked as True then there will be a wall on the the North sid of the room.

+   -**Background Tile**: I have three images that serve as background tiles